Cisco To Acquire Observable Networks For Security Forensics

 Observable has developed a robust partner program, composed of Resellers, Referral Partners, Technology Partners, and OEMs.

-The company had raised only $6 million in disclosed funding from investors including DH Capital and MK Capital.
+The company had raised only $6 million in disclosed funding from investors, including DH Capital and MK Capital.

 Acquisition Terms and Rationale